Cartier's gold Lunar Module up for auction

 Written by Jacopo Prisco, CNN

-A rare gold model of the Lunar Module "Eagle" used by the Apollo 11 astronauts to land on the Moon is expected to reach over $150,000 at auction this week.
+A rare gold model of the Lunar Module "Eagle" used by the Apollo 11 astronauts to land on the moon is expected to reach over $150,000 at auction this week.

 The 6.25-inch-tall replica, made with 18-karat gold by French jeweler Cartier, is one of only three in existence.